AtreyaSh/fastVision/README.md

 ## Developments

+1. Secure X11 service for Docker implementation

-Work on input and output ports for docker container
+2. Work on input and output ports for Docker container

 ## Credits